Get Back to Work Faster with Physical Therapy

 Find relief with Rebound Physical Therapy:

 Physical therapy has been proven to be the most effective and successful treatment method for work injuries.
-Our Boise physical therapists are highly trained and equipped at performing the most advanced treatment methods for relieving pain, improving mobility, and promoting overall healing.
+Our Boise and Meridian physical therapists are highly trained and equipped at performing the most advanced treatment methods for relieving pain, improving mobility, and promoting overall healing.

 When you arrive for your initial consultation, our physical therapist will conduct a physical evaluation to determine the best treatment plan for your needs.
 Your individualized treatment plan will consist of targeted exercises and stretches, aimed at improving your function.
 Additional treatments may also include ice and heat therapy, ultrasound, or electrical stimulation, as our physical therapist deems fit.

 Our physical therapist will also provide you with helpful techniques for proper performance while on the job, in order to avoid further injury in the future.
 Physical therapy is a natural, safe, and easy way to recover from your work injury.
-If you have sustained a work injury, contact Rebound Physical Therapy today at Boise, ID to find relief.
+If you have sustained a work injury, contact Rebound Physical Therapy today at Boise and Meridian, ID to find relief.
 Being away from work is stressful – we want to help you get back on the job as fast as possible!